-Phase 1 - Creating a Climate for Change Kotter's Principles Paper to EHR Creating a vision for the Future State: What will life be like in the Future State for our patients?
+Phase 1 - Creating a Climate for Change Kotter's Principles Paper to EHR Creating a vision for the Future State What will life be like in the Future State for our patients?
 For our staff?
 For me?
-Create a Future State (vision): Communicate the Future State, priorities, and goals of the EHR implementation.
-Building a guiding coalition: Who are the natural leaders (champions) for this change initiative?
+Create a Future State (vision) Communicate the Future State, priorities, and goals of the EHR implementation.
+Building a guiding coalition Who are the natural leaders (champions) for this change initiative?
 What team building is needed to form a cohesive team?
-Identify champions: Select staff who are supportive of the change and can keep the implementation process moving forward.
-Establishing a sense of urgency: What is wrong with our Current State?
-What is better about the Future State?
-Why do we have to change NOW?
-Establish a project plan: Ensure that vendor plan meets needs or it is modified to accommodate them.
-Phase 2 - Engagin g and Enabling the Organization Kotter's Principles Paper to EHR Empower others to take action toward accomplishing the Future StateEnsure that staff has a clear understanding of their authority.
-Engage practice staff in all aspects of system selection and practice redesign/transformation: Engaging users throughout the system selection and implementation process ensures that staff has ownership in the process.
-Evaluate usability: A usable system reduces error and user fatigue, has the necessary functionality for the practice, and promotes efficiency.
-Communicate the Future State: Vendor demonstrations, videos.
-Role-playing.
-Simulated Question/Answer (Q/A) communication.
-Staff visits to practices that have had successful CEHRT implementations.
-Conduct trainings: Include ample time for training and implementation with staff.
-Plan for and create short-term wins: Establish realistic expectations: Recognize high levels of achievement.Promote good ideas.
-Develop a realistic timeline. ting and Sustaining the Changes Kotter's Principles Paper to EHR Continue to focus on problem areas, promote solutions, and continue to help change individual behavior to achieve organizational goals.
-Update system based on feedback: By making small changes to the system to facilitate better workflows, practice leaders may help alleviate some of the burden on staff.
-Celebrate the successes as often as you can.
-Reward staff: Recognize and honor staff who have contributed to success Prepare to train, retrain, provide technical assistance to rapidly address problems.
-Provide ongoing training and support for staff on updates and workflow efficiency: Based on feedback from practice staff, hold trainings on topics that may impact workflow and efficiency.
-Ensure that staff is aware of system updates.
+Identify champions Select staff who are supportive of the change and can keep the implementation process moving forward.
+Establishing a sense of urgencyWhat is wrong with our Current State?What is better about the Future State?Why do we have to change NOW?
+Establish a project plan Ensure that vendor plan meets needs or it is modified to accommodate them. g and Enabling the Organization Kotter's Principles Paper to EHR Empower others to take action toward accomplishing the Future State Engage practice staff in all aspects of system selection and practice redesign/transformation.
+Ensure that staff have a clear understanding of their authority.
+Engaging users throughout the system selection and implementation process ensures that staff has ownership in the process.
+Evaluate usability A usable system reduces error and user fatigue, has the necessary functionality for the practice, and promotes efficiency.
+Communicate the Future State Vendor demonstrations, videos Role-playing Simulated Question/Answer (Q/A) communication Staff visits to practices that have had successful CEHR implementations Conduct trainingsInclude ample time for training and implementation with staff.
+Plan for and create short-term wins Establish realistic expectations Recognize high levels of achievement.Promote good ideas.
+Develop a realistic timeline. ting and Sustaining the Changes Kotter's Principles Paper to EHR Continue to focus on problem areas, promote solutions, and continue to help change individual behavior to achieve organizational goals Update system based on feedback By making small changes to the system to facilitate better workflows, practice leaders may help alleviate some of the burden on staff.
+Celebrate the successes as often as you can Reward staff Recognize and honor staff who have contributed to success Prepare to train, retrain, provide technical assistance to rapidly address problems Provide ongoing training and support for staff on updates and workflow efficiency Based on feedback from practice staff, hold trainings on topics Ensure that staff are aware of system updates.